Nina Schwalbe is a global public health expert and leader in vaccines and immunization.

 Since the start of the Covid-19 pandemic, Schwalbe has been deeply engaged in helping shape an equitable, effective global response.
 In 2021, she launched USAID's COVID-19 Vaccine Access and Delivery Initiative and served as its first director.
 While at USAID, Schwalbe coordinated the distribution of 1 billion vaccine doses to low- and lower-middle-income countries and the creation of Global Vax, an all-of-government effort to accelerate US vaccine delivery assistance around the world.
 Schwalbe also co-chaired WHO-UNESCO Research Network Working Group on Educational Institutions and COVID-19.

 Schwalbe is a lifelong champion for and practitioner of gender-based public health programming.
-She is Commissioner for the Lancet on gender and health and a Commissioner for the Women’s Refugee Commission.
+She is Commissioner for the Lancet on Gender and Health and a former Commissioner for the Women’s Refugee Commission.

-Schwalbe has written for the Atlantic, the Lancet, the British Medical Journal, and Foreign Policy.
-She is a lifetime member of the Council on Foreign Relations and currently serves as Principal Visiting Fellow at the United Nations International Institute for Global Health and Adjunct Assistant Professor at Columbia's Mailman School of Public Health.
-Schwalbe holds degrees from Harvard University and the Columbia University Mailman School of Public Health.
+Schwalbe has written for the Washington Post, the Financial Times, the Atlantic, the Lancet, the British Medical Journal, and Foreign Policy, among others.
+She is a lifetime member of the Council on Foreign Relations, and currently serves as Principal Visiting Fellow at the United Nations International Institute for Global Health and Senior Scholar at Georgetown University's O'Neill Institute for National and Global Health Law.
+Schwalbe has served on the faculty at Columbia's Mailman School of Public and holds a BA from Harvard University and MPH from Columbia University Mailman School of Public Health and a PhD from the University of Witwatersrand.
 She lives in New York City with her family.